The Little Rental House of Horrors

 “… maybe the person who was held captive inside the Dungeon Room wrote a note and placed it in this box for future residents of the house to find!”

-“And then the person who kept them captive took the note and placed it in a dresser in the dining room?” said Terry, ruthless cynic that he is.
+“And then the person who kept them captive took the note and placed it in a dresser in the dining room, before sticking the house on VRBO?” said Terry, who was determined to be a complete and utter fun sponge that night.
 “I think we’re starting to see why you never made it as a horror writer.
 Now open the box!”

 So I did.
 And…